bezzlab/mzIdentMLVisualiser/mzIdentMLViewer/README.md

    return rval
 ```
     Warning: mind your indentation!
-  * set your file paths.
+  * Set your file paths.
     * tempfile - file path of your output json file.
     * javalib - file path of the java library(mzIdentMLExtractor.jar) located in mzIdentMLToJSON folder.
     Set these paths here accoringly.